-- Vagaband Travellers’ ID’s are 100% recyclable, and are made of a tree-free polysubstrate called Polyart.
-Polyart is created by an independent paper mill located in France, which complies with the very highest ecological and sustainability standards.
+- Our Travellers’ ID’s are 100% recyclable.
+More, they’re made of a tree-free polysubstrate called Polyart, a material created by an independent paper mill located in France, which complies with the very highest ecological and sustainability standards.

-- Everything we make is hand-made right here in London: by reducing shipping distances and packaging weight we’ve ensured our Carbon footprint is something we can be proud of.
+- Everything we make is hand-made here in London.
+By reducing shipping distances and packaging weight, we’re able to say we have a Carbon Footprint we are proud of.

-- All of our printed materials – from brochures to handouts – are printed on recycled paper
+- All our printed materials – from brochures to handouts – are printed on recycled paper.

 - We aim to be Carbon Negative by 2020.